Storms More Likely: expect several waves of rain and storms Thursday and Friday

 Severe storms possible: Summer storms can be some of the worst weather you’ll deal with in a calendar year: even if they aren’t ‘severe’ by definition (winds over 58 MPH and hail larger than a quarter).

-The Storm Prediction Center outlines a *MARGINAL RISK* of severe weather for Friday: mainly for a lower-end threat of high winds and hail.
+The Storm Prediction Center outlines a *SLIGHT RISK* of severe weather for Friday as well: mainly for a lower-end threat of high winds and hail.

 Timing is key in determining exactly where the stronger storms will develop; overnight showers will stabilize some areas while others grow increasingly unstable Friday.
 We’ll be watching it closely!